MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-sentiment-analysis.md

 ## Use in Microsoft Power Automate

-If you want to use this prebuilt model in Microsoft Power Automate, you can find more information in [Use sentiment analysis model in Microsoft Power Automate](flow-sentiment-analysis.md).
+If you want to use this prebuilt model in Power Automate, you can find more information in [Use sentiment analysis model in Power Automate](flow-sentiment-analysis.md).

 ## Supported language and data format